Fay Weldon: Early career

-Weldon had temporary jobs as a waitress and hospital ward orderly before working as a clerk for the Foreign Office, where she wrote pamphlets to be dropped in Eastern Europe as part of the Cold War.
+Weldon had temporary jobs as a waitress and hospital ward orderly before working as a clerk for the Foreign Office’s secret Information Research Department, where she wrote pamphlets to be dropped in Eastern Europe as part of the Cold War.
 She had to leave this job after she became pregnant.
 Later she took a job with Crawford's Advertising Agency, where she worked with the writer Elizabeth Smart, and where she could earn enough to support herself and her young son (Nicolas).

 As head of copywriting at Ogilvy, Benson & Mather, she was responsible for publicising (but not originating) the phrase "Go to work on an egg".
-She coined the slogan "Vodka gets you drunker quicker," saying in a Guardian interview: "It just seemed ... to be obvious that people who wanted to get drunk fast needed to know this."
+She coined the slogan "Vodka gets you drunker quicker", saying in a Guardian interview: "It just seemed ... to be obvious that people who wanted to get drunk fast needed to know this."
 Her bosses disagreed and suppressed it.